-Figure & Scatter plots at one location in the Chukchi Sea (black box in Figure 1 a) from daily time series for 1981-2020 when ice cover is partial. a Scatter plot of anomalies of IWV and ice concentration tendency (blue dots), with small red dots representing extreme IWV anomalies exceeding 90% percentile. b Scatter plot of anomalies of northward wind and ice concentration tendency c Scatter plot of anomalies of latent heat flux and ice concentration tendency d Scatter plot of anomalies of sensible heat flux and ice concentration tendency.
+Figure 8: Scatter plots at one location in the Chukchi Sea (black box in Figure 1 a) from daily time series for 1981-2020 when ice cover is partial. a Scatter plot of anomalies of IWV and ice concentration tendency (blue dots), with small red dots representing extreme IWV anomalies exceeding 90% percentile. b Scatter plot of anomalies of northward wind and ice concentration tendency c Scatter plot of anomalies of latent heat flux and ice concentration tendency d Scatter plot of anomalies of sensible heat flux and ice concentration tendency.
 Big red dots in abcd represent the AR event on Aug 5, 2012.

-Next, we identify all extreme moisture anomalies from ERA5 during 1981-2020 in this study area as proxies for AR events and validate them with a global AR catalog.
+- 335 Next, we identify all extreme moisture anomalies from ERA5 during 1981-2020 in this study area as proxies for AR events and validate them with a global AR catalog.
 We define extreme moisture anomalies as IWV anomalies exceeding the 90% percentile based on the daily time series during 1981-2020.
 We only consider extreme events over partially covered sea ice in this study.
 For this study area, we identify 553 extreme moisture anomalies with 20% frequency when sea ice cover is partial during 1981-2020.
-The mean IWV anomalies of those extreme events is 5.21 kg/m2, and the mean ice concentration tendency anomalies of those extreme events is -1% day1.
-In Figure &a, small red dots represent extreme moisture anomalies using ERA5 data, while the big red dot represents the AR event on Aug 5, 2012 (Figure 1 and Figure &a).
+The mean IWV anomalies of those extreme events is 5.21 kg/m2, and the mean ice concentration tendency anomalies of those extreme events is -1% day-1.
+In Figure 8a, - 5.21 kg/m2, and the mean ice concentration tendency anomalies of those extreme events is -1% day-1.
+In Figure 8a, small red dots represent extreme moisture anomalies using ERA5 data, while the big red dot represents the AR event on Aug 5, 2012 (Figure 1 and Figure 3).
 We validate extreme moisture anomalies identified by our method with ARs identified by Guan and Waliser's AR catalog version 3 (Guan and Waliser, 2019).
-Among extreme moisture anomalies exceeding 90% percentile over partial sea ice cover, 72% have a corresponding AR identified from the catalog around the same date (+/-12h) at the same location.
+Among extreme moisture anomalies exceeding 90% percentile over partial sea ice cover, 72% have a corresponding AR identified from the - 345 catalog around the same date (+/-12h) at the same location.
 For 2012, this ratio is 91%.
 For large extreme events, these two methods agree very well.
 The consistency of results using methods based on IWV and IVT respectively implies that extreme IWV anomalies in the Arctic are due to water vapor transport by ARs from lower latitudes.
 In summary, good agreement of ARs identified by 2 methods indicates that it is reasonable to use extreme moisture anomalies to approximate ARs in our study, but our method of detecting daily extreme moisture anomalies is simple and efficient for large datasets from ERA5.